 Funding

 The study was funded by the Diabetes II Breakthrough grant by Dutch Diabetes Fonds and ZonMW (project number 459001009) awarded to AWME.
+The work of Hilmar Zech was supported by a grant from the German Research Foundation (project number 402170461).

 Acknowledgements